colinyjchung/jinnzhong/content/posts/20220120-First-Time-I-Wanted-To-Be-An-Author.md

 That's when I thought about storytelling again.
 After I accepted I'd never go to NYC to be a singer-songwriter or anything like that.

-I started buying up magazines like Asimov's and "Science Fiction and Fantasy" and Analog.
+I started buying up magazines like _Asimov's_ and _Science Fiction and Fantasy_ and _Analog._
 I figured short stories were easier for me to break into instead of novels.
 Shortly before this, I had considered epic fantasy.
 This was around the time Game of Thrones was big.
 The novels, not the show.

 I think science fiction appealed to me because fantasy was all samey.

-The "chosen one" protagonist.
+* The "chosen one" protagonist.
-World conquering villain.
+* World conquering villain.
-Save the world Mcguffins -
-ring, sword, orb, goblet, whatever.
+* Save the world Mcguffins - ring, sword, orb, goblet, whatever.

 In the magazines I was reading, I discovered Paolo Bacigalupi.
 He blew me away.
 He did things with sci-fi I never read before.
 Biopunk was his genre.
 He wrote about...

 * Post-petroleum economies
 * Disparate wealth inequality
 * Misuse and exploitation of robot workers
 * The hardscrabble lives of the desperate poor
 * The scheming of the fallen wealthy

 I suppose he influenced a lot of my thinking...
 Along with several graphic novel writers: Warren Ellis, Garth Ennis, Ed Brubaker.
 During this time, I was about 24/25...
 And I think this is the point where I was like... this is exciting, this is thrilling.
 Near future topics and themes is what fascinates me.
 Not space exploration or space operas.
 That's too far into the future.
-But cyberpunk and dystopia ideals.
-This is where I first wanted to write sci-fi
-I hadn't even read any cyberpunk yet at this age, but I already resonated with a lot of the themes.
+But cyberpunk and dystopia ideals. **This is where I first wanted to write sci-fi.** I hadn't even read any cyberpunk yet at this age, but I already resonated with a lot of the themes.

 Around 2006-2007 was when I started taking it seriously for the first time.
 I had no idea what I was doing.